farazrahman/dsa_assignment_cmu/README.md

 CMU summer preparation data structures and algorithms assignment

 ### About the Project: Data Structure Implementation (Mysterious Safeguards)
 This project is about writing a program to find the lifeguard that has minimum impact on pool coverage, when the pool owner hired an additional life guard.
-Finding the guar with minimum impact and the hours that can still be covered if a guard is removed.
+Finding the guard with minimum impact and the hours that can still be covered if a guard is removed.

 ### About the Data:
-The data provided includes 10 scebarios input text files(not committed in the repo);
+The data provided includes 10 scenarios input text files(not committed in the repo);

 `1.in`: scenario 1